liuly01/Multiscale_GPPyramidformer_code/README.md

 # GPPyramid Transformer

-This repository provides the core reference implementation of **GPPyramid Transformer**, a multi-scale temporal deep learning framework for daily gross primary productivity (GPP) estimation.
+This repository contains the reference implementation of GPPyramid Transformer, a scale-aware temporal model for estimating daily gross primary productivity (GPP).

-The code is intended to document the key model components described in the manuscript, including pyramidal cross-scale attention and Feature-wise Scale Adaptive Fusion (FSAF).
+The implementation focuses on the main components described in the accompanying manuscript, particularly pyramidal cross-scale attention and Feature-wise Scale Adaptive Fusion (FSAF).

 ## Repository structure